6502ts/6502.ts/doc/stellerator.md

 keen ears might spot small differences, and PCM playback via bitbanging will not work (e.g. affecting Pitfall II, Quadrun, Stay Frosty 2 and others).

+# CPU emulation

+There are two different accuracy levels for CPU emulation.

+## TL;DR

+Use "Cycle" unless you encounter performance problems.

+## Cycle

+This mode provides a cycle exact model of every bus access.
+However, it is about 20% slower than the faster "Instruction" mode.

+## Instruction

+This mode provides cycle exact CPU emulation as well, but multiple bus accesses may be batched in a single cycle.
+This is faster than "Cycle" mode, but compatibility is slightly worse.

+In practice, the only game known to habe issues with "Instruction" mode is Pole Position.

 # Browser support and emulation speed

 Stellerator aggressively uses many modern web technologies, some of which are